UnityOfFairfax/selenium-wiki/Selenium-Emulation.md

   * Does not implement every method
     * But we'd love feedback!
   * Does also emulate Selenium Core
-    * So more advanced Selenium usage (that is, using "browserbot" or other built-in Javascript methods from Selenium Core) may need work
+    * So more advanced Selenium usage (that is, using `browserbot` or other built-in Javascript methods from Selenium Core) may need work
   * Some methods may be slower due to underlying implementation differences
   * Does not support Selenium's "user extensions" (_i.e._, user-extensions.js)